joeblew999/pb-stack/mod/reck/README.md

 # reck

-Reck is a display system based on XML, just like a Browser is based on HTML.
+Recky decky  is a display system based on XML, just like a Browser is based on HTML.

 Recks outout PNG, SVG, PDF, Video and Emails from this XML format.